nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/switching-applications/index.md

 ![](/img/ad-1-11-Switching.jpg)

-As a Clinical Centre Manager, you will need to use the **Tracking System** application to access the Centre Dashboard to register, promote and manage delegates within your centre.
+As a Clinical Centre Manager, you will need to use the **Tracking System** application to access the **Centre Dashboard** where you can register, promote and manage delegates within your centre.

 2. Select **Tracking System** application.

 > O﻿ther applications:
 >